coolshare/ReactReduxPattern/README.md

    or without data: you simply don't want to write a handler!<br/><br/>
    <b>Solution</b>: I introduced two simple components to do communication in HTML:
   - <b>Dispatcher</b><br/>
-   		Dispatcher allows you to dispatch an action when its child element is interacted by user like clicking:<br/><br/>
+   		Dispatcher allows you to dispatch an action when wrapped element(its child element) is interacted by user like clicking:<br/><br/>

     An input dispatch "test1" on "onChange":<br/>
               ```